-Moisture detector has many applications in our daily live also in our homes, when the moisture enters in our home it will make a big problem for our health and in the home walls, to detect the moisture in walls we can use wall moisture detector which is a electronic meter measure, the moisture content via an electrical resistance test in the wall.
+Moisture detector has many applications in our daily live also in our homes, when moisture enters our home, it causes many problems on our health and huge defects on the home's walls, to detect the moisture in walls we can use wall moisture detector which is a electronic meter measure, the moisture content via an electrical resistance test in the wall.

-One of the most important applications of moisture detector is to detect the moisture in the soil which is important application for farmers because they can know by soil moisture detector if the plants need watering or not.
+One important application of moisture detector is to detect the moisture in the soil which is very essential application to farmers, because they can know by soil moisture detector if the plants need watering or not.
+In other words it can help them obtain economically irrigation system.

-Tensiometer is one of the most famous soil moisture detectors, tensiometer is a water filled plastic tube with hollow ceramic tips attached on one end and a vacuum gauge and airtight seal on the other.
+Tensiometer is one of the most famous soil moisture detectors; tensiometer is a water filled plastic tube with hollow ceramic tips attached on one end and a vacuum gauge and airtight seal on the other.

-This device should be installed at the desired depth in the soil with the ceramic tip in good contact with soil particles to detect the moisture in the soil or to know whether the soil is moistened or dry.
+This device should be installed at the desired depth in the soil with the ceramic tip in good contact with soil particles to detect the moisture in the soil or to know whether the soil is moisten or dry.